ScottSanford/cloud-resume/README.md

 1. Route53 & AWS Certificate Manager

-    I purchased my own domain scottsanford.io to host my application.
+    I purchased my own domain scottsanford.io to host my application on a custom domain.
 This domain was purchased through Route53 and am using a public hosted zone.
 I am also using the AWS Certificate Manager to manage SSL/TLS certificates to ensure encryption communication between the client and server.

 2. CloudFront